-Monte Alban is a large archaeological site located near the city of Oaxaca, It was the capital of the Zapotec civilization from 500 BC to 800 AD.
+Monte Albán is a large archaeological site located near the city of Oaxaca in southern Mexico.
+It was the capital of the Zapotec civilization from around 500 BC to 800 AD.
 The site is located on a flattened mountaintop offering sweeping views of the surrounding valley.
-In 1987, Monte Alban was added to the list of UNESCO World Heritage Sites, along with the colonial city of Oaxaca.
-This is one of the 10 Oaxaca city sights you shouldn't miss.
+In 1987, Monte Albán was added to the list of UNESCO World Heritage Sites, along with the colonial city of Oaxaca.
+This is one of the top ten Oaxaca city sights you shouldn't miss.

 Capital of Zapotec Civilization

-The center of the site contains a large plaza, with a group of pyramidal structures in the middle, surrounded by other buildings.
-Building J, sometimes referred to as the Astronomical Observatory, has an unusual pentagonal shape and is aligned on an angle compared to all the other buildings in the zone.
+The center of the site contains a large plaza, with a group of pyramidal structures in the center, surrounded by other buildings.
+Building J, sometimes referred to as the Astronomical Observatory, has an unusual pentagonal shape and is aligned at an angle compared to all the other buildings in the zone.
 Noble families lived around the perimeter of the ceremonial center and remains of some of their homes can be seen.
-The homes often contain a tomb in the central patio, tombs 104 and 105 have mural paintings but unfortunately, these are closed to the public.
+The homes often contain a tomb in the central patio.
+Tombs 104 and 105 have mural paintings but unfortunately, these are closed to the public.

 The Treasure of Tomb 7

-After the Zapotecs abandoned the site, it was used by Mixtecs who recognized it as a sacred place, and re-used one of the Zapotec tombs, burying one of their rulers there with an amazing treasure which included many pieces of gold, silver, precious stone and intricately carved bone.
+After the Zapotecs abandoned the site, it was used by a different group, the Mixtecs, who recognized it as a sacred place and re-used one of the Zapotec tombs, burying one of their rulers there with an amazing treasure which included many pieces of gold, silver, precious stone and intricately carved bone.
+The treasure was found during excavations led by archaeologist Alfonso Caso in 1931.
+It is known as the Treasure of Tomb 7, and you can see it at the Oaxaca Museum of Cultures in the former convent of Santo Domingo in Oaxaca city.

 Some not-to-be-missed features of Monte Alban: